learn-co-students/python-defining-functions-readme-data-science-intro-000/README.md

 #### Function Body

 The body of the function is what the function does.
 This is the code that runs each time we execute the function.
-We indicate that we are writing the function body by going to the next line and indenting after the colon.
-To complete the function body we stop indenting.
+We indicate that we are writing the function body by going to the next line after the colon and then indenting.
+To complete the function body we stop indenting and make a new line.

 ```python